zonyyu/Topic-2----Logistic-Regression/README.md

 :: Windows
 \> python -m pip install -r requirements.txt
 ```
 4. You are ready to go!
+Both the course material notebook and the programming project are meant to be done on your local jupyter notebook.

 ## Topic 2 -- Logistic Regression Notebook